LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

    | ?- abolish_protocol(Protocol).

-The argument must be an identifier of a defined dynamic protocol, otherwise an error will be thrown.
+The argument must be an identifier of a defined dynamic protocol;
+otherwise an error will be thrown.

 Protocol directives